n0shake/blog/content/blog/2022_review.md

 The movie has a respectable cast, a stellar director and an interesting premise (on surface at least).
 It starts out unremarkable before descending into total chaos.
 The movie has everything - references to Elon Musk, bonker plot twists, uploading your consciousness to the moon and more.

 It's a masterpiece in stupidity.
 11/10.

+## Standout Experience

+There's recency bias at play here, but trying out a small dose of legalized psilocybin was a surreal, standout experience.
+Psilocybin elevated me to a state where I was seeing [Winamp visualizations in real-time](https://www.youtube.com/watch?v=RBkhUg1oVIE) while I was innocuously staring at my blanket.
+The invisible forces that underpin and are basic building blocks of the surrounding nature were observable to me.
+There were no strikingly brilliant insights that came from my quote-unquote trip, but it's safe to say it did alter my consciousness for a brief period of time.
+Although my body wasn't moving, my mind was drifting and dancing to the music I was listening to.
+Nostalgic memories where I was playing with my friend flashed, but all through the experience, I felt in control - I could ask my mind to switch to a different train of thought if one in particular induced pain or panic.
+My only regret being not spending enough time alone and joining my wife and her friend to watch a movie mid-way through.
+Oh, well.
+Still an 11/10.

 ## Closing Thoughts